India v England: Steven Finn ruled out of second Test with injury

 England paceman Steve Finn has been ruled out of the second Test against India because of a thigh injury.

-Finn picked up the injury on the first day of England's opening tour match against India A and missed the defeat in the first Test.
+Finn picked up the injury on the first day of England's opening tour match against India A and missed the

 The fast bowler had scans on his thigh on Wednesday and will remain in India despite concerns he would be ruled out of the series.

 England will also be without Ian Bell for the second Test.

 He returned home to become a father but missed the birth of his first child after his wife went into labour early.

 "Steven has been working hard to get back to full fitness," England coach Andy Flower said.

 "We don't think he's got any structural damage, but it would be careless to suggest that he might play the second Test."